• Skip to primary navigation

 🍴 Recipe Tips

-The cookies will not spread much while baking, so you can fit a good amount on each baking sheet.
-I do recommend leaving at least an inch between the cookies as they do grow when baking.
+3. Baking Recommendations.
+These cookies do not spread much during baking, allowing you to fit a generous amount on each baking sheet.
+However, leave at least an inch of space between the cookies as they expand while baking.

 How long are tiny cookies good for?